Painless conventional laser root treatment

 Pain after root canal treatment

 It is natural that as soon as the effect of the anesthetic or painkiller wears off, pain is felt.
 This does not affect the treated root, as it has been removed.
-Much more because of the surrounding areas, since they could have been affected by the intervention as well as the gums.
-However, compared to traditional methods, the innovative laser root treatment technique alleviates pain after surgery and speeds up the healing process.
+It concerns more the surrounding areas, since they could have been affected by the intervention as well as the gums.
+However, compared to conventional methods, the innovative laser root treatment technique alleviates pain after surgery and speeds up the healing process.

 If the pain persists for several days, see your dentist!

-In the case of teeth grinding, it is possible that the treated tooth is subjected to such pressure that the temporary filling cannot adequately support it.
-The high pressure can re-inflame the recently inflamed area, so it is definitely recommended to wear a mouthguard at night when sleeping.
+In case of teeth grinding, it is possible that the treated tooth is subjected to such pressure that the temporary filling cannot adequately support it.
+The high pressure can re-inflame the recently inflamed area, therefore it is definitely recommended to wear a mouthguard at night when sleeping.

 It may also happen that there is no inflammation anymore, but we still feel pain.
 In this case, we are talking about phantom pain, there is nothing more to do with it, which will go away in a few days.